keajs/kea-docs/docs/quickstart.md

 ## Next Steps

-We strongly recommend you read [Core Concepts](/docs/concepts) next to get a better understanding of why everything works how it does.
+I strongly recommend you read [Core Concepts](/docs/concepts) next to get a better understanding of why everything works how it does.